njuguoyang/magnetic_modeling_codes/code/vector_magnetic_field_analysis/readme.txt

 In "./vector_magnetic_field_analysis_example", only procedures and working directories are provided, while data and executables are omitted.
-An exmaple with SDO/HMI data is provided in a separate but larger directory "../../example/example_vector_magnetic_field_20150827.zip".
+An exmaple with SDO/HMI data is provided in a separate but larger directory "../../example/example_vector_magnetic_field_20150827".

+The FORTRAN codes under
+./ME0-1.1
+./QSL
+are used for removing the ambiguity and computing quasi-separatrix layers.

 An example of the working flow is as follows:
 (1) Download HMI vector magnetic field data in "./vector_magnetic_field_analysis/01data".